Where to find and hunt Moose in Red Dead Redemption 2

 The moose is a majestic and proud creature, which makes hunting it in Red Dead Redemption 2 seem a real shame.
 Fortunately though, killing virtual wildlife is a-okay, especially when you’re trying to make a living in the Wild West.
 The in-game moose is classed as a massive mammal, and unlike the many smaller creatures clogging up the world, moose are dispersed only in small pockets across the map.
 Fortunately, we’ve already tracked down the prime hunting spots for you, so read on to learn where to find moose in Red Dead Redemption 2.

-Where to find and hunt Moose
+Where to find and hunt Moose in RDR2

 Red Dead Redemption 2’s Moose comes in two forms: the Western Bull Moose, and the Western Moose (not counting, of course, the Legendary Moose).
 While you might think males and females would be found in the same places, that’s not quite the case for Red Dead’s universe.
 Check the map above for the best locations to hunt moose in general, but we’ve also included a list below with more specific areas for each type.